capnramses/antons_opengl_tutorials_book/README.md

 ##SDL2 Port##

-Dr Aidan Delaney at the University of Brighton has made an SDL2 port (as an alternative to using GLFW), which you can find on GitHub https://github.com/AidanDelaney/antons_opengl_tutorials_book/tree/sdl2-port/00_hello_triangle
+Dr Aidan Delaney at the University of Brighton has made an SDL2 port (as an alternative to using GLFW), which you can find on GitHub https://github.com/AidanDelaney/antons_opengl_tutorials_book/
-(see Makefile.linux64)